 • Co-morbid mental health issues

-• Substance Misuse/Abuse
+• Substance misuse and abuse

 Outpatient Pain Rehabilitation Program team